juxeii/dztools/README.md

 Start Zorro and check if the *Account* drop-down-box shows *Dukascopy* as an available broker.
 Pick a script of your choice and press *Trade*.
 If everything is fine you should see that the login to Dukascopy has been successful.

-For downloading history data you can use either use the *download.c* script which ships with Zorro or use the *DukascopyDownload.c* which is extracted into the *Strategy* folder.

-I recommend using this dedicated script, since it is much faster if your *.cache* folder already contains the Dukascopy history(on my 8 year old machine a complete 1min Bar year takes 3 seconds!).
-You can adapt the SAVE_PATH symbol to define a separate history folder for Dukascopy.
-This avoids re-downloading histories if you want to test strategies using different brokers.
-You just copy then the *.bar* files to the *History* folder as needed.

 The plugin stores its logs to *dukascopy/logs/dzplugin.log*(the default log level is *info*).
 If you encounter problems open *dukascopy/dzplugin/log4j2.xml* for configuring the log level.
 Then change the log level for the file dzplugin-appender to *debug* and save the file.
 A new Zorro session will now produce a more verbose *dzplugin.log* file which you can use to report errors.

 You can also change the log level for Dukascopy via *dztools/dzplugin/log4j.properties*.